Tomarikaa/Tomarikaa/README.md

-- 👋 Hi, I’m @Tomarikaa
+👋 Hi, I’m @Tomarikaa
-- 👀 I’m interested in frontend
+👀 I’m passionate about full-stack development, focusing on front-end design and seamless user experiences.
-- 🌱 I’m currently learning JS
+🌱 Currently honing my HTML/CSS, JS, TS, React, Node.js skills, exploring full-stack frameworks, and planning a transition into AI engineering.
-- 💞️ I’m looking to collaborate on JS
+💡 Open to collaborating on full-stack projects, innovative front-end solutions, and AI-driven web applications.
-- 📫 How to reach me Instagram @tomarika
+📫 Reach out via Instagram @tomarika or connect with me here on GitHub.

 <!---
 Tomarikaa/Tomarikaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.